mikeroyal/Audio-and-Video-Editing-Guide/README.md

 [Ardour](http://ardour.org/) is an open source, collaborative effort of a worldwide team including musicians, programmers, and professional recording engineers.
 Development is transparent — anyone can watch our work as it happens.
 Like a good piece of vintage hardware, you can open the box and look inside.

 [Audacity](https://www.audacityteam.org/) is an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
 Developed by a group of volunteers as open source and offered free of charge.
 Amazing support community.

-[Glimpse](https://glimpse-editor.github.io/) is a cross-platform raster graphics editor based on the GNU Image Manipulation Program available for Linux, MacOS, and Windows.
-A great tool for making YouTube video thumbnails.

 ## Contribute